A FESTIVAL FOR FRIENDS, BY FRIENDS

 There will be groove.

-Your invitation code is linked to your name.
-You'll be asked to provide your invitation code and ID (passport or driving license) when you arrive at the festival gate.
+Your ticket is linked to your name.
+You'll be asked to provide your name and ID (passport, driving license or bank card will be accepted) when you arrive at the festival gate.
 Please ensure the name you give us matches the name on your ID.

 If you have particular needs surrounding access, please contact the Midsummer Groove team firstname.lastname@example.org to discuss how we can facilitate a barrier-free weekend of fun for you.